eveliotc/carbonite/README.md

 <hr/>

-Carbonite aims to deal with your data POJOs (JavaBeans folks anyone?) without boilerplate code, so you can forgforgetuet about ORMs, SQLite, `Cursor`s, `ContentProvider`s, etc. for data that you already hold in `Object`s anyways.
+Carbonite aims to deal with your data POJOs (JavaBeans folks anyone?) without boilerplate code, so you can forget about ORMs, SQLite, `Cursor`s, `ContentProvider`s, etc. for data that you already hold in `Object`s anyways.

 Although it can be used as the only persistence solution on Android, *it is not* one of carbonite goals to do so, you should evaluate when traditional persistence solutions make more sense based on your problem.

 **Note**: Carbonite is currently under heavy first version development so API and stuff might change among versions, please bear with us.

 ### How does it work?

 Carbonite keeps your POJOs in memory while transparently persisting them in background to storage, you can retrieve them later either from memory or loading them asynchronously/synchronously from storage.
+You can specify how and how long are them kept, for finer control you can provide your own implementations.

 ### Usage
 1. Include it in your project.